mvolkmann/blog/src/warp.md

   This section contains a large number of settings.
   The highlights are:

+  - General section

     - "Restore windows, tabs, and panes on startup" (on by default)

       When this is on, new Warp sessions begin with all the windows, tabs, and panes of the previous session.
       However, processes that were running will not be automatically restarted.

     - "Show sticky command header" (on by default)

     - "Show tooltip on click on links" (on by default)

       Hovering over a URL changes it to be blue and underlined.
       Command-clicking it opens the URL in the default web browser.
       When this option is on and a URL is clicked, a tooltip appears containing "Open Link" that can be clicked to open the URL.

     - "Choose an editor to open file links" ("Default App" by default) can be changed to open all file links in VSCode.

       One way to get file links is to run the `ls` command.
       Hovering over any file name that is output changes it to be blue and underlined.
       Command-clicking it opens the file in the default editor app.
       Clicking it displays a tooltip appears containing "Open File" or "Open Directory" that can be clicked to open the file or open the directory in a Finder window.

+    - "Show warning before quitting" (on by default)

+      When this is on and an attempt is made to quit Warp while there are processes running,
+      a dialog will appear allowing you to verify that you really want to quit which will kill the processes.
+      Click the "Show running processes" button to see a list of the processes.

+  - Session section

+    - "Honor user's custom prompt (PS1)" (off by default)

+      When this is on, custom prompts created in shell configuration files or by utilities like [Starship](/blog/topics/blog/starship)
+      are used.
+      Multi-line prompts may not work.

+  - Keys section

+    None of the options here are particularly interesting and the default settings seem fine.

+  - Editor section

+    - "Open completions menu as you type" (off by default)

+      When this is on, a completions menu is display while typing commands.
+      For example, typing "git" followed by a space displays all the possible git commands followed by brief descriptions.
+      This can be both very helpful and very annoying.

+    None of the remaining options here are particularly interesting and the default settings seem fine.

+  - Terminal section

+    None of the options here are particularly interesting and the default settings seem fine.

 - Shared blocks

+  These are for collaboration.
+  It's not clear whether this feature has been implemented yet.
+  By default there are no shared blocks.

 - Keyboard shortcuts

+  The keyboard shortcuts for all commands can be customized here.
+  Some commands do not have a default keyboard shortcut.
+  One example is "Rename the Current Tab".

+  To see all the current keyboard shortcuts at any time, press cmd-/.

 - Privacy

+  This contains options to send app analytics and crash reports to the Warp team to help them improve the product.
+  Both options are on by default.

+  Click "Close settings and view network logging" to add a command to the current pane that will display all the communications being sent to the Warp team.

 - About

+  This displays the current version of Warp.

 ## Blocks